YubiKey OTP Two-Factor Authentication with OpenVPN and Viscosity

 Finally, we need to modify the OpenVPN server configuration.
 First, stop the server using:

-systemctl stop openvpn@example
+sudo systemctl stop openvpn@server

 Then edit the server configuration using: